Fitness Studies and Movement Science Practicums

-Coordinator: Lori Gravish and Eric Childs
+Coordinators: Lori Gravish and Eric Childs

 KINES 395B is a required course for students in the fitness studies and movement science options.
 It is the second of three practicum courses done under the supervision of a fitness instructor, strength and conditioning coach, wellness coordinator, researcher, or physical therapist, etc., which enables the student to have an introduction to a hands-on leadership experience in the fitness/wellness/allied health field.

 KINES 495B: Field and/or Research Practicum in Kinesiology (6 credits)

 KINES 495B is a required course for students in the fitness studies and movement science options.
 The department has accommodations for both off-site and on-site practicum experiences.